 - coarse sea salt

-- 0,5-1 liter of oil to fry the eggplants, depending on the pan size (peanuts oil, or extra virgin olive oil if you prefer also peanuts oil can be ok)
+- oil to fry the eggplants, depending on the pan size (for the tradition extra virgin olive oil, or if you prefer also peanuts oil can be ok)

-- First let’s cut the eggplants into slices of about 4/5 mm thick (but someone prefer to do it thicker, up to 1 cm: that’s up to you).
+- First let’s cut the eggplants into slices of about 4/5 mm thick (but someone prefer to do it thicker, also up to 1 cm: that’s up to you).
 You can choose if cutting the eggplants vertical or horizontal, and you can choose to remove the peel or not (the violet of the peel give an extra color, which is nice to the eye).
 Take a colander and put the slices on each other, adding some coarse sea salt on each slice.
 Then put a weight on them, so it will drain their bitter liquids out.
-Wait at least 1 hour, but better 2 or 3 hours (or even a whole night long).
+Wait at least 2 or 3 hours (or even a whole night long).
 You can skip this step if you are 100% sure to have not bitter eggplants.

 - Do the same with the buffalo mozzarella: leave it to dry for the same time, or even more (the best is if you remove the mozzarella from its water, you cut in half or in slices and you leave it to dry in the fridge all night long: you’ll find all its liquid on the bottom the following morning).